kbase/workspace_deluxe/docsource/buildandconfigure.rst

 Configuration
 -------------

-There are two sources of configuration data for the WSS.
-The first is contained in the ``deploy.cfg`` file in the repository root (see :ref:`configurationparameters`).
+The workspace configuration is contained in the ``deploy.cfg`` file in the repository root (see :ref:`configurationparameters`).
 Copy the provided ``deploy.cfg.example`` file to ``deploy.cfg`` to create the file.
-These parameters may change from invocation to invocation of the workspace service.
-The second is contained in the workspace MongoDB database itself and is set once by the configuration script (see :ref:`configurationscript`).

 .. note::
    See :ref:`configlistener` for configuration parameters for event listeners.